-|OpenAtom is a Car-Parrinello Ab-Initio Molecular Dynamics (CPAIMD) software developed by the Parallel Programing Laboratory, UIUC in collaboration with IBM, NYU, and Yale.
-It is a highly scalable and portable parallel application for molecular dynamics simulations at the quantum level.
-OpenAtom is written using the Charm++ parallel programming framework.|
+|OpenAtom is a Ab-Initio Molecular Dynamics software currently developed by the Parallel Programing Laboratory (UIUC), IBM, and the Ismail-Beigi Research Group (Yale).
+The base implementation of OpenAtom was done by UIUC, IBM, and NYU.
+OpenAtom is a highly scalable and portable parallel application for molecular dynamics simulations at the quantum level.
+It is written using the Charm++ parallel programming framework.|

 OpenAtom is implemented on top of Charm++, which is an over-decomposition based parallel programming framework that provides support for message-driven execution of migratable entities empowered by an adaptive runtime system.
 Charm++ encourages decomposition of parallel computation using units that are natural to the application domain, instead of dividing data into as many pieces as processors.
-In particular, OpenAtom decomposes the data and the computation across a number of chare objects, whose type and/or number only depend on the CPAIMD algorithm and the desired grainsize.
+In particular, OpenAtom decomposes the data and the computation across a number of chare objects, whose type and/or number only depend on the AIMD algorithm and the desired grainsize.
 This allows OpenAtom to exploit the underlying mathematics via a seamless mix of both data and functional decompositions resulting in greater expressed parallelism, and several overlapping phases of computation combined with a longer critical path of dependent computations.
-The current implementation of OpenAtom in Charm++ is highly scalable, and has exhibited portable performance across three generations of the IBM Blue Gene family, apart from other supercomputing platforms.
+The current implementation of OpenAtom in Charm++ is highly scalable, and has exhibited portable performance across three generations of the IBM Blue Gene family and Cray systems, apart from other supercomputing platforms.
 Look here for detailed performance results.